joanterm/joanterm/README.md

 <div align="center">⭐ ⭐ ⭐</div>

-<h3>I am currently building side projects in Node.js.
+<h3>I contributed to a start-up called Underdog Devs, where I got a chance to collaborate with other developers and deliver front-end and back-end features to the project.
+I am currently building side projects in Node.js.
 I have built multiple solo API projects using HTML, CSS, JavaScript, React.js.
 I am also experienced working with real clients, building their websites in Wordpress.
 It gives me a huge please knowing my websites are being visited by real people every day.
 You can visit my portfolio at https://joannaterman.com/. </h3>

 <h3>📌 Fun facts about me: </h3>
 <p>I speak both English and Polish.
 I have lived in the USA since I was 16 years old.
 I love fall weather, Earl Grey tea is my favorite, and I enjoy spending time in the nature 🙂